-- Read the current “Alaska Hunting Regulations” booklet before hunting anywhere in the State of Alaska.
+- Read the current Alaska Hunting Regulations booklet before hunting anywhere in the State of Alaska.
 Visiting ADFG offices in Fairbanks or Delta Junction is strongly recommended before hunting.

 Active members of armed forces reserves may qualify for a free hunting and fishing license.
 Active duty members of the military or US Coast Guard, and their dependents, who do not qualify as residents and who are permanently stationed in Alaska may obtain a special military hunting license at the resident rate.
 See ADFG hunting and fishing regulations for qualifications and application requirement.

-All military and civilian personnel wanting to carry, transport, or store privately owned firearms on Fort Wainwright Main Post must register the weapon(s) with the Directorate of Emergency Services.
-Civilians and off-post residents can register their privately-owned firearms at Main Gate Visitor Center immediately upon entry to post.
-Do NOT bring firearms into the Visitor Center.
-To register firearms you must have make/model, caliber, and serial number.
+- All military and civilian personnel wanting to carry, transport, or store privately owned firearms on Main Post must register their firearms with the Directorate of Emergency Services.

 Privately owned weapons may be transported loaded (outside of cantonment areas) in motorized vehicles and watercraft.
 Magazines, clips, or revolver cylinders for these firearms may be loaded and/or contained within the weapon itself provided there is no round in the chamber or immediately behind the firing pin or hammer.
 This policy applies to all personnel on Fort Wainwright’s Tanana Flats Training Area, Yukon Training Area, and Donnelly Training Area lying east of Jarvis Creek, south of the creek’s intersection with 12 Mile crossing and all lands west of the Richardson Highway.